ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/abiotic_implementation.md

 ## Model overview

+The exchange of energy between the Earth's surface or canopy and the surrounding atmosphere involves five important processes:

+- *Absorption* and *emission* of electromagnetic radiation by the surface/canopy
+- *Thermal conduction* of heat energy within the ground
+- *Turbulent transfer* of heat energy towards or away from the surface within the atmosphere
+- *Evaporation* and *condensation* of water
+- *Primary productivity*

+Each of these processes can be associated with an energy flux density, which is the rate of transfer of energy normal to a surface of unit area (in $\mathrm{W\,m^{-2}}$).

+The energy balance of a surface layer of finite depth and unit horizontal area can be written as:

+$$\frac{dQ}{dt} = R_N - G - H - \lambda E (- PP)$$

+where:

+$Q$:
+Total heat energy stored in the surface layer.

+$R_N$:
+Net surface irradiance (commonly referred to as the net radiation).
+It represents the gain of energy by the surface from radiation.
+It is a positive number when it is towards the surface.

+$G$:
+Ground Heat Flux.
+It is the loss of energy by heat conduction through the lower boundary.
+It is a positive number when it is directed away from the surface into ground.
+The value at the surface is denoted G0.

+$H$:
+Sensible Heat Flux.
+It represents the loss of energy by the surface by heat transfer to the atmosphere.
+It is positive when directed away from the surface into the atmosphere.

+$\lambda E$:
+Latent Heat Flux.
+It represents a loss of energy from the surface due to evaporation. ($\lambda$  is the specific latent heat of evaporation, units $\mathrm{J\,kg^{-1}}$ and E is the evaporation rate, with units
+$\mathrm{kg\,m^{-2}\,s^{-1}}$).

+$PP$:
+Primary productivity, represents the energy that plants use to photosynthesize.

-### Radiation
+### Net radiation

-The current representation of radiation is limited to the reflection and absorption of direct downward shortwave radiation and the emission of longwave radiation as part of the surface energy balance.
+The current representation of the radiation balance is limited to the reflection and absorption of direct downward shortwave radiation and the emission of longwave radiation as part of the surface energy balance.

 The net radiation $R_N$ ($\mathrm{W\,m^{-2}}$) at the leaf or soil surface is calculated as: